-Treble Clef

-Normally you will want to include the treble clef unless you are printing a bass part or left hand piano part alone and want to save space.
+Treble Clef: Normally you will want to include the treble clef unless you are printing a Bass track or left-hand Piano track alone and want to save space.

-Bass Clef

-For melodies or solos, you probably won't want the bass clef printed.
-For other parts (piano, bass, drums, etc.) you should set this option to YES.
+Bass Clef: For melodies or solos, you probably won't want the bass clef printed.
+For other tracks (Piano, Bass, Drums, etc.) you should set this option to YES.

-AutoSet Clefs

-With this setting, the program will print only the clefs that are necessary.
-For example, a Melody would probably print with just the treble clef, while a bass part would use only the bass clef, and a piano part would use both clefs.
+AutoSet Clefs: With this setting, the program will print only the clefs that are necessary.
+For example, a Melody would probably print with just the treble clef, while a Bass track would use only the bass clef, and a Piano track would use both clefs.